 Migdall has been part of a number of science outreach efforts including the OSA Eastman/Presidential Speaker program, giving lectures at numerous universities and colleges, as well as local high schools, middle schools, and elementary schools.
 He has provided research opportunities for graduate, undergraduate, and high school students.
 In addition, he was the science advisor for a National Academy of Sciences middle school optics curriculum program.

-Migdall began his career at NIST in 1984 with an NRC postdoctoral fellowship in laser cooling and trapping of neutral atoms, was made a fellow of the American Physical Society in 2007, awarded a Commerce Department's Bronze medal in 2009 for his efforts in single photon technology, and in 2013 awarded a patent for a multichannel coincidence counting system.
+Migdall began his career at NIST with an NRC postdoctoral fellowship in laser cooling and trapping of neutral atoms, was made a fellow of the American Physical Society in 2007, awarded a NIST Bronze medal in 2009 for his efforts in single photon technology, in 2013 and 2015 awarded patents related to single photon technology, and in 2016 was part of the team that was awarded a Commerce Dept. Gold medal for the long-sought goal of achieving a very strong test rejecting local realistic models as possible alternatives to quantum mechanics.